 Does my disability ‘count’?

-The definition of ‘disability’ is very broad and can include learning difficulties, mental health conditions, physical disabilities or long-term health conditions like cancer or HIV.
+The definition of ‘disability’ is very broad and can include learning difficulties, mental health conditions, physical disabilities, and long-term health conditions like cancer or HIV.
 You might feel that your needs are not as urgent as someone else’s or that you’ve managed in the past without support.
-However, impairments affect learning in different ways and it’s always worth checking with a university’s disabilities adviser to see if you’re entitled to support as universities have a duty to assist students with a broad spectrum of needs.
+However, impairments can affect learning in different ways and it’s always worth checking with a university’s disabilities adviser to see if you’re entitled to support, as universities have a duty to assist students with a broad spectrum of needs.

-Whilst there are many advantages to disclosing your disability with the university, it remains 100% your choice and there is no obligation if you don’t feel comfortable using the label.
+Whilst there are usually advantages to disclosing your disability (see below), it remains 100% your choice and there is no obligation if you don’t feel comfortable using the label.
 It’s a personal choice about what feels right for you.

 Why do universities need to know about my disability?